Qualification/Certification Duration: 1 year

 WIT: Engineering(Sustainable Energy)(WD007) etc

-Also, Killester College Science Students who graduate & meet The Entry Requirements for Sligo IT are guaranteed places on all their Science courses.
+Also, Killester College Science Students who graduate & meet The Entry Requirements for Sligo IT are guaranteed places on most of their Level 6/7 Science courses.
 The new Laboratory apprenticeships are also an option.

 Click this course code 5M5028 to see the list of Third Level courses this Award links with.
 You can also select “any award” in the same search box and this will return all courses open to students who have successfully completed a QQI Level 5 course.